 - Confirmation of successful completion of the MCCQE Part 1 exam.*

 *Note: Effective for 2025 admissions, MCCQEE will no longer be accepted

 Successful candidates will be contacted by the Postgraduate Medical Education Office with a letter of appointment and registration information.

-Please note that once approved, it can take approximately 6 to 8 months to fully process your application.
+Please note that once approved and all documentation is received, it can take approximately 8 months to fully process your application.

 If you have questions please email us at email@example.com